openshift/ci-docs/content/en/docs/how-tos/use-registries-in-build-farm.md

 ```

 {{< alert title="Info" color="info" >}}
-Today, authentication to the OpenShift cluster is delegated to GitHub and requires that you are a member of the
+Today, authentication to OpenShift CI clusters is [delegated to Red Hat SSO](/docs/how-tos/rbac/).
-`OpenShift` organization.
 {{< /alert >}}

 ## How do I get a token for programmatic access to the central CI registry?